fflowio/mobile_game/README.md

 4.5.3 Does it work?

 Click the Start button again.
-Now it shoudl work, and you see the "Game contents go here" text.
+Now it should work, and you see the "Game contents go here" text.

 In the rest of this workshop, when you call a method, if it doesn't exist, you get an error.
 But here, there's no error, and it just starts working.
 But you haven't written